 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a viral infection of the bronchioles (small airways) in your child's lungs.
-These small airways become inflamed and filled with fluid and mucus.
-The muscles around the airways tighten, making them smaller.
+It causes the small airways to become swollen and filled with fluid and mucus.
 This makes it hard for your child to breathe.
 Bronchiolitis usually goes away on its own.
+Most children can be treated at home.

 - Runny or stuffy nose